- Mission 1: Take a local ferry out to UNESCO’s World Heritage Site and sea fortress, Suomenlinna (ACCOMPLISHED);

 For those who prefer less distortion and artists who are easier on the eye, there are the Finnish pop singers Jenni Vartiainen (formerly a figure skater), Chisu, Janna Hurmerinta and ex-Nightwish lyrical sensation, Tarja Turunen who went solo upon her departure.
 Her Christmas album isn’t half bad.
 Don’t forget the once internationally famous bands- HIM and the Rasmus: “I’ve been watching, I’ve been waitiiiing in the shadows… for my tiiime”; that old chestnut from back in 2003.

 See Finland in Euro Jukebox for the best picks from the above.

 Mission Finland Summary

-Major construction is always a good sign and Helsinki seems to be undergoing exactly that, particularly around the docklands.
+Major construction is usually a sign of prosperity and Helsinki seems to be undergoing exactly that, particularly around the docklands.
 Our indestructible Nokia 3210s may be but a distant memory, but we hope that Finland shall continue cranking out more of its colossal cruiseliners and other exports.
-I shall remember Finland for its funny little bidet showers beside the toilet (which should come with a set of instructions) and for its cute-sounding musical language.
-Despite the many trials and dominant influences, they have preserved their culture through national pride and persistence.
+I shall remember Finland for most of all its cute-sounding musical language.
+Despite the many trials, they have preserved their culture through national pride and persistence.
 For one, they managed to keep the Soviet Union at bay which is no small achievement.
 Sure, they had to cede some of their precious territory to keep the peace, but so far their policy of neutrality and peaceful coexistence with the rest of the EU and Russia at the same time is working out rather well.